Chooloo/koler/README.md

 ## 👍 Support Availablity
-We are aware the app needs more support and updates, due to feature requests and minor bugs We are currently not fully availale for supporting the app due to lack of support (The app is free to use) We'll do our best to slowly push updates and add requested feature If you want to help us and support us so we can put more attention into the app, please consider supporting us (Bottom of the page)
+We are aware the app needs more support and updates, due to feature requests and minor bugs We are currently not fully available for supporting the app due to a lack of support (The app is free to use) We'll do our best to slowly push updates and add the requested feature If you want to help us and support us so we can put more attention to the app, please consider supporting us (Bottom of the page)
 Feel free to contact us for every little thing

 ## ⚙️ Install